Academics Banner

 No matter where his travels take him, Matthew Williams remains endlessly fascinated with the subject of Physics and connecting science to real-world applications.

 Mr. Williams pursued his B.A. in Physics at Cedarville (Ohio) University, before going on to earn a master’s degree in Science Education from the University of Dayton.
 He is quite a world traveler, having visited more than 25 countries.
-Mr. Williams spent the past five years teaching and coaching at an international school in Singapore.
+Mr. Williams spent five years teaching and coaching at an international school in Singapore.